4d/docs/docs/Concepts/dt_number.md

 ## Bitwise operators

-The bitwise operators operates on **Long Integer** expressions or values.
+The bitwise operators operates on (Long) Integers expressions or values.

-> If you pass an Integer or a Real value to a bitwise operator, 4D evaluates the value as a Long Integer value before calculating the expression that uses the bitwise operator.
+> If you pass a (Short) Integer or a Real value to a bitwise operator, 4D evaluates the value as a Long value before calculating the expression that uses the bitwise operator.

-While using the bitwise operators, you must think about a Long Integer value as an array of 32 bits.
+While using the bitwise operators, you must think about a Long value as an array of 32 bits.
 The bits are numbered from 0 to 31, from right to left.

 Because each bit can equal 0 or 1, you can also think about a Long Integer value as a value where you can store 32 Boolean values.
 A bit equal to 1 means **True** and a bit equal to 0 means **False**.

-An expression that uses a bitwise operator returns a Long Integer value, except for the Bit Test operator, where the expression returns a Boolean value.
+An expression that uses a bitwise operator returns a Long value, except for the Bit Test operator, where the expression returns a Boolean value.
 The following table lists the bitwise operators and their syntax:

 |Operation|Operator|Syntax|Returns|
 |---|---|---|---|